JericoFX/jk-helper/README.md

 • Server-side spawning provides better control, security, and networking

 ### Raycast Point Placement

 Points are now placed where the camera crosshair hits the ground (10 m range).
 If the raycast fails it falls back to the player's current position.

+• Marker drawing is now managed with ox_lib's `lib.points`, removing the previous client thread and registering each marker through `RegisterMarker(coords)` for better performance.

+## v0.2.0 – Point Manager Refactor

+The client now loads a dedicated **point_manager** module that handles:

+1. Zone and blip creation/removal
+2. Unified access checks (`requireJob`, job name, grade)
+3. Delta updates (add / update / delete) without full reload

+No configuration changes are required; existing server events continue working.
+The old logic inside `client/init.lua` is now a thin wrapper that delegates to the manager.